Equinix Customer Portal (ECP) FAQs

 The Welcome Kit has been replaced by the Equinix Customer Guide, which is an online portal.
 This guide contains everything covered in the Welcome Kit PDF as well as other relevant information.
 You can access the Equinix Customer Guide here or through ECP: Support / Customer Guide.

-Opening tickets in the ECP
+Opening and monitoring tickets in the ECP

 Will there be any changes to the rules for requesting new purchases in the new ECP?